SocGen CEO to face shareholders after Rosbank arrest

 It also plans to cut “hundreds” of back office jobs at Rosbank, Bloomberg News reported, citing unnamed sources.

-Rosbank confirmed in a statement that it was cutting jobs as part of a previously disclosed “optimization” process at its head office, but did not disclose a figure.
+Rosbank confirmed in a statement that it was cutting jobs as part of a previously disclosed “optimisation” process at its head office, but did not disclose a figure.
+(Reporting by Lionel Laurent and Ekaterina Golubkova; editing by Patrick Graham)